bero158/pibooth-myip/README.rst

 ``pibooth-myip`` is a plugin for the `pibooth`_ application.

+The idea is to show IP address of the ``pibooth`` computer without keyboard and mouse after installation on the site for easier remote access.

 This plugin adds display of IP addresses associated to the computer at the first (waiting) screen.
 If debug mode is on plugin displays IP address on every waiting screen.
-IP addresses are re-evaluated every wait state entry.
+IP addresses are re-evaluated every wait state entry and then every ten seconds.
-It adds detected IP addresses as info to start messages.
+It adds detected IP addresses to start messages with 'INFO' level.

 Install
 -------